-The city of Calbayog, on the western coast of the island of Samar, is the third location where SOS Children's Villages became active in the Philippines.
-Calbayog is one of the bigger cities of Western Samar and is a commercial centre in the region.
-Traditionally the people have lived off agriculture and fishing, but there is also some industry.
+The city of Calbayog is located on the western coast of the island of Samar.
+It is one of the bigger cities in the region, with over 186,000 inhabitants.
+Traditionally, people have lived off agriculture and fishing, but there is also some industry.

-Samar is one of the poorest regions in the Philippines.
-Life, especially for those living in rural areas, is full of hardships.
-Many people do not have adequate housing, and they live in either makeshift shelters or in informal settlements.
-Very often there is no safe drinking water or proper sanitation facilities.
-The mortality rate in the region is high, in part due to the prevalence of malnutrition but also due to the lack of health care.
-The illiteracy rate is also above the national average.
+Samar is one of the regions in the Philippines that needs assistance.
+Many people live in informal settlements.
+Very often, there is no safe drinking water or proper sanitation facilities.
+The mortality rate in the region is high, in part due to malnutrition but also due to the lack of health care.

 Since 1972, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Calbayog.